Appearance

 SMA 9 > SMA 21), proving the short-term trend aligns with the medium-term structure.

 To prove a sector is attracting capital faster than the broader market, we calculate its 4-week (28-day) price return and subtract the S&P 500's return over the exact same period.
 To prevent sectors from rapidly flipping quadrants due to daily noise, we apply a strict 0.5% outperformance dead-band.
-A sector must definitively beat the market to be considered a leader.
+A sector must definitively outperform the benchmark to be considered a leader.

 By plotting Absolute Strength against Relative Performance, TickerForge maps every sector into one of four actionable regimes: